simsoba-research/simsoba-research.github.io/_pages/about.md

   - /about.html
 ---

-# Hello!
-I am Kouyakou-Abalo SIMSOBA 👋
+## Hey!
+I am Kouyakou-Abalo SIMSOBA👋

 I am a **Google DeepMind Scholar** currently pursuing an **M.Sc. in Artificial Intelligence for Science** at the African Institute for Mathematical Sciences (AIMS) in South Africa.
 My mission is to bridge the gap between complex mathematical theory and transformative AI solutions.